owohai/bottomfull-of-plates/README.md

 # bottomfull-of-plates
-These are where all my (dead) or upcoming projects come to life and get published here.
+This is where all my (dead) or upcoming projects come to life and get some publicity.